CliffS/node-crypt-pseudo/README.md

-# node-pseudhash
+# Pseudhash

 [issues]: https://github.com/CliffS/node-pseudohash/issues

-## Short, reversable, alphanumeric pseudohash with hard-to-guess sequence.
+## Short, reversable, alphanumeric pseudo-hash with hard-to-guess sequence.

 This is designed to generate a string from a number so that it can be displayed to a user without similar numbers